petitejess/jg-portfolio/README.md

 &nbsp;

 ### Semantically structured HTML

-This website uses proper and valid HTML semantics, such as proper use of heading tags in logical order, separation of different types of contents under correct HTML tags (i.e., navigation menu inside `<nav>`, header content inside `<header>` tag, main content inside `<main>` tag, etc.).
+This website uses proper and valid HTML semantics, such as proper use of heading tags in logical order, separation of different types of contents under correct HTML tags (e.g., navigation menu inside `<nav>`, header content inside `<header>` tag, main content inside `<main>` tag, etc.).

 &nbsp;

 ### HTML Code Validation

 The core HTML code in each page of this website has been validated through [W3C HTML Validation Service](https://validator.w3.org/) and is error or warning free.

 &nbsp;

 ### CSS Code Validation

 The core CSS code included in this website has been validated through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and is error or warning free.

 &nbsp;

 ### WCAG for Accessibility Support

 The colour contrast in this website passes the requirements per WCAG 2.1 guidelines, tested on [a11y Color Contrast Accessibility Validator](https://color.a11y.com/).

 The website was designed with focus on accessibility support.
 For example, using clear outline on focused targetable element, logical tab order, Skip to content link, always visible labels that are associated properly with the corresponding input fields, semantically structured HTML, high contrast colours, etc.